LLM6008335:

 Gustave Dores Don Quixote: "But pray, sir," quoth Sancho, "is it a good law of chivalry that says we shall wander up and down, over bushes and briars, in this rocky wilderness?" (engraving), Dore, Gustave (1832-83) / Bridgeman Images

-Gustave Dores Don Quixote: "They cut off his head, and brought it to the Turkish general" (engraving), Dore, Gustave (1832-83) / Bridgeman Images
+Gustave Dores Don Quixote: "The sky appears to him more transparent, and the sun seems to shine with redoubled brightness" (engraving), Dore, Gustave (1832-83) / Bridgeman Images

-Gustave Dores Don Quixote: "Zoraida, showing trouble in her looks, went away with her father" (engraving), Dore, Gustave (1832-83) / Bridgeman Images
+Gustave Dores Don Quixote: "Make shift to stay your stomach with that till dinner be ready" (engraving), Dore, Gustave (1832-83) / Bridgeman Images